ChhayaN6/smart-grocery-packaging/README.md

 ## System Workflow
 1. Sensors collect real-time data
-2. Data is sent to the processing unit
+2. Data is sent to the Firebase database
 3. KNN model predicts Fresh or Spoiled
 4. Result is displayed on LCD / App